e271828e/Flight.jl/docs/notes/design/framework_design.md

 The port is the addressable unit.
 A component's outputs appear to consumers, GUI and logs as one flat namespace (`dyn.vel`, `dyn.f_c_c`, materializable lazily as a view);
 which output stage computes which port is a scheduling annotation, invisible outside the component.
-Moving an output between stages is a non-breaking change.
+Moving an output between stages is non-breaking *for consumers* — no wire, log or panel sees it; the scheduler does (the feedthrough graph and stage membership change, §14.1).

 **Visibility.** Which ports exist at all is a declaration-layer decision: the output contract *is* the public interface, and stage-function results outside it are private